Warning Signs Your Dog Has a Broken Tail or Limber Tail Syndrome

 Limber tail syndrome

-Limber tail often stems from overuse when playing or swimming, especially in cold water.
+Limber tail syndrome, also known as swimmer's tail, often stems from overuse when playing or swimming, especially in cold water.
+Increased tail activity such as swimming, overexertion, and prolonged crate transport are common causes of limber tail.
 It is also called “cold-water tail,” because some dogs develop the ailment by swimming in cold water.
-The condition is most common in working class or large dogs but can occur in any breed.
-In these cases, veterinarians recommend simple rest to allow your pup to recover.

 Other, more severe, cases of limber tail syndrome are caused by infections, cancer, anal gland trouble, bites or cuts leading to infection, and neurological trauma.
-In these cases, surgery may be required.
+Diagnosing limber tail often involves a visit to the veterinarian and a physical examination to look for signs of injury, pain, and abnormalities in the tail.
+Diagnostic tests like X-rays may be used to differentiate it from other conditions.

 Signs your dog’s tail might be broken or dislocated